marcoarment/FCModel/README.md

 // prints: Sue is deleted.
 ```

-It works.
-(Or at least, it should.
-Please let me know if it doesn't.)

 ## Object-to-object relationships

 FCModel is not designed to handle this automatically.
 You're meant to write this from each model's implementation as appropriate.
 This gives you complete control over schema, index usage, automatic fetching queries (or not), and caching.

 If you want automatic relationship mappings, consider using Core Data.
-It's very good at that.
+It's the right tool for that job, and FCModel isn't.

 ## Retention and Caching

-Each FCModel instance is exclusive in memory by its table and primary-key value.
+Each FCModel instance is unique in memory by its table and primary-key value.
 If you load Person ID 1, then some other query loads Person ID 1, they'll be the same instance (unless the first one got deallocated in the meantime).

 FCModels are safe to retain for a while, even by the UI.
 You can use KVO to observe changes.
 Just check instances' `deleted` property where relevant, and watch for change notifications.